-To meet Design Goal 3, the Embedding Comparator introduces \emph{Local Neighborhood Dominoes}: a small multiples visualization to surface local substructures and facilitate rapid comparisons.
-Each domino consists of a set of interactive \textit{Neighborhood Plots} and \textit{Common and Unique Neighbor Lists}.
+To meet Design Goal 3, the Embedding Comparator introduces \emph{local neighborhood dominoes}: a small multiples visualization to surface local substructures and facilitate rapid comparisons.
+Each domino consists of a set of interactive \textit{neighborhood plots} and \textit{common and unique neighbor lists}.

-The neighborhood plots\,---\,side-by-side scatter plots that show the $k$ nearest neighbors of the domino object in each model\,---\,graphically display the relationships between the object and its neighbors.
-These plots use the same PCA projections as the Global Projection views to ensure that all geometries are visualized consistently, and to help users quickly gain insight regardless of model type (alternative techniques such as t-SNE often require non-trivial per-model parameter tuning~\cite{wattenberg2016use}).
-Color is used to encode whether each neighbor is common to both models, or unique to a single model.
-These neighbors are also displayed as separate scrollable lists above and below the plots, respectively, with neighbors sorted by the distance to the domino object.
-For example, Figure~\ref{fig:local-system-design}A shows the domino for the word \emph{``mean''} from an embedding trained on text from the early 1800s (model A, left) to the 1990s (model B, right).
-To facilitate cross-model comparisons, dominoes are also interactive: hovering over a neighbor in the plots or the lists highlights it across the entire domino (Fig.~\ref{fig:local-system-design}B).
-Motivated by Design Goal 1, and our participant's note that the most interesting insights often lie at the extremes, the default view of the Embedding Comparator lists two columns of dominoes: the first displays dominoes of the least similar objects (in increasing order) and the second column displays those of the most similar objects (in decreasing order) .
-To increase information scent~\cite{pirolli2003exploring}, we adapt the Scented Widgets technique~\cite{willett2007scented} and augment the scroll bars with a list of domino objects and sparklines of their similarity scores.
+Neighborhood plots\,---\,side-by-side scatter plots that show the $k$ nearest neighbors of the domino object in each model\,---\,graphically display the relationships between the object and its neighbors.
+These plots use the same projections as the global projection views (Section~\ref{sec:global-views}) to ensure all geometries are visualized consistently.
+Color encodes whether each neighbor is common to both models or unique to a single model.
+These neighbors are also displayed as separate scrollable lists above and below the plots and are sorted by the distance to the main object.
+For example, Fig.~\ref{fig:system-design}f shows the domino for the word \emph{``mean''} from an embedding trained on text from the early 1800s (model A, left) to the 1990s (model B, right).
+To facilitate cross-model comparisons, dominoes are interactive: hovering over a neighbor in the plots or lists highlights it across the entire domino (Fig.~\ref{fig:system-design}g).
+Motivated by Design Goal 1 and our users' feedback that the most interesting insights often lie at the extremes, the default view of the Embedding Comparator lists two columns of dominoes (shown in Fig.~\ref{fig:transfer-learning}): the first displays dominoes of the least similar objects (in increasing order) and the second displays those of the most similar objects (in decreasing order).
+To increase information scent~\cite{pirolli2003exploring}, we adapt the Scented Widgets technique~\cite{willett2007scented} and augment the scroll bars with a domino outline (Fig.~\ref{fig:system-design}i) that shows domino objects and their similarity scores.